"

 4. What would you suggest as three “best practices” for creating a positive customer experience?

 There is a popular saying, “A company is only as good as its people.”
 This saying refers to the need to hire good people, train employees, and create a positive corporate culture.
-When the employees are happy working for the company they will most likely do their best work to help the company provide positive experiences to customers.
+When employees are happy working for the company, they will most likely do their best work to help the company provide positive experiences to customers.
 Of course, while the interactions your employees have with customers are a large part of the customer experience, other factors are also important.

 What if you had received poor service at the store, the store was a mess, the cash register was not working the day you visited the store, and you could not find the product you wanted in stock?
 What would you do or say to the staff?
 What would you think about the store?
 Would you shop there again?
 Would you tell your friends about the poor experience you had?
 Most likely, you would not go back, you would think the store was not professional, you would not shop at that location again, and you would probably tell your friends and family what a bad experience you had there.

 Organizations that do not improve their customer experiences through improved customer service, improved customer journeys, and improved customer centricity will not stay in business long in today’s global and technological world.
-Consumers today are savvy and they can easily shop online to purchase whatever they desire quickly and easily.
+Consumers today are savvy, and they can easily shop online to purchase whatever they desire quickly and easily.
 They can also switch to a competitor, in most cases, with little risk or switching costs.
-Consumers research and learn about products they want before they buy and they expect a lot from the organizations they patronize.
+Consumers research and learn about products they want before they buy, and they expect a lot from the organizations they patronize.

 Customer experience has become the ultimate competitive advantage.
 The big retailers, with Amazon at the forefront, have served consumers so effectively that most people now demand high-quality, ultra-fast service for everything they buy.[2]